Sitecore-Hackathon/2021-Anonymous-Sitecoreholics/README.md

   - The concept works for XM only
   - Images cannot be cropped at this point in time

+### Is it faster?
+Testing the performance win on a small sample site with few components will not reveal the full potential of uplift but yes, it's faster for sure.

+[TODO: Insert performance test results]

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_

 ⟹ [Replace this Video link](#video-link)

 ## Pre-requisites and Dependencies